elunna/nerfhack-changelog/README.md

 * Even though all vampires have drain level resistance, they are susceptible to the drain life bite attacks from other vampires.
 * Vampires feed at a much higher rate when their victims are impaired by confusion, incapacitated, or trapped (Hack'EM).
 * While playing as a vampire, most food rations are replaced by blood potions.
 * Vampires prefer their blood to be cursed, not blessed!
+When blessed, the blood is treated as congealed and is unusable.
+Cursed blood grants more nutrition and cursed vampire blood increases a vampires maximum hit points.
+This is the opposite behavior from SLASH'EM.
 * Some vampires get an opera cloak (much rarer than SLASH'EM).
 * Vampires get a charisma bonus for wearing opera cloaks (UnNetHack).
 * Potions of blood and vampire blood (SLASH'EM) give vampires a drinkable food source.